chembience/chembience/README.rst

 All prototype *Apps* have pre-configured access to a `Postgres <https://www.postgresql.org/>`_ databases system running in a separate Docker container (*Database*) on the same Docker virtual network (*Chembience Sphere*).
 Any of the *App* Docker images and the Postgres database image have the `RDKit <http://www.rdkit.org/>`_  toolkit integrated either as Python module or Postgres extension.
 Additionally, both the Django and the Jupyter *App* packages provide a `Nginx <https://www.nginx.com>`_-based web server instance as component of their Docker image.

 Creation and deployment of all Chembience-based Docker images and containers is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
 All Docker images required for starting up any of the Chembience *App* packages are continuously built and tested at `CircleCi.com <https://circleci.com>`_ and made available from the `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_).
-Alternatively, the Docker images can also be built locally on the user's host machine by using the proviced build script.
+Alternatively, the Docker images can also be built locally on the user's host machine by using the provided build script.

 If a Chembience-based application is started, a Docker virtual network (*Chembience Sphere*) is created on the Docker host system, as well as the requested *App* and infrastructure containers, e.g. the *Database* container,